-A2k series - $319 If you love Wilson gloves and want to try their top tier glove go for their A2k series.
+A2K series – $350 If you love Wilson gloves and want to try their top tier glove go for their A2k series.
 They hand select the top 5% of leather that they receive and make their highest quality glove.

 A little longer break in time than the A2000 series gloves but they last a long time.

-- showcase- the showcase models of the A2000 are for players with smaller hands.
-This is great for younger kids since most companies offer subpar leather to people with smaller hands.
+- Smaller hands – If you are looking for a quality glove for smaller hands, the A1K models of the A2000 might be what you need- smaller wrist opening combined with narrower finger stalls.
+These are great for younger kids since most companies offer sub-par leather to people with smaller hands.

 - mesh back– is offered on the back of some heart of the hide series gloves.
 This makes the glove lighter and break in quicker.
 You will sacrifice a little overall durability because the mesh is not as strong as leather.

 Pro stock Heart of the hide series – $250 This glove series is very popular and is made from their top 5% of their pro stock leather.
 You will not go wrong with this series of Rawlings.
 The durability is not as good as their 2 elite gloves but it won’t be enough to effect your play.
 Some infielders like using a well shaped, strong, broke in glove and that is what you will get with this glove.